mirkomkr/mirkomkr/README.md

 ## 🌟 **Soft Skills**

 - ♿ **Accessibility WCAG**: The web is for everyone!
 By following WCAG standards, we ensure no one is left out.
 I consistently follow these guidelines to create a better and more inclusive accessibility experience.
+I’m working on growing this skill into a hard skill because accessibility should never be an afterthought.
 - 🌐 **SEO**: Search engine optimization, improving visibility and rankings.
 - ⚙️ **Arduino**: Developing small hardware projects with integrated programming.